 Boating safety at the Port of Vancouver

-- Watch out for larger vessels: large, deep-sea vessels have limited visibility – don’t assume they can see you.
+- Watch out for larger vessels: large, deep-sea vessels have limited visibility – don’t assume they can see you

-Float planes landing and taking off need plenty of space
+- Listen for aircraft: float planes landing and taking off need plenty of space

 - Attend to signals from other vessels: five or more short blasts of a ship’s whistle means “danger – stay clear”.
 Monitor VHF 16 and 12

 - Be prepared to move out of the way: large, deep-sea vessels can’t move quickly, especially in narrow channels.
-Even if you have the right-of-way, you must yield to them.
+Even if you have the right-of-way, you must yield to them

 Safe boating guides

-Port Moody – Visit the City of Port Moody’s Anchorage page for information about its Designated Anchorage Area Pilot Program provides boaters with a safe, reserved anchorage space in the inlet of Port Moody.
+Port Moody – Visit the City of Port Moody’s Anchorage page for information about its Designated Anchorage Area that provides boaters with a safe, reserved anchorage space in the inlet of Port Moody.

-Please Pump.
-Don’t Dump.
+Please pump.
+Don’t dump.
 Boat sewage is a source of fecal bacteria that harms the environment and puts public health at risk.
 Boaters are responsible for using pump-out services at area marinas.
 See pump-out locations in Vancouver, or additional pump-out locations in the wider region.